allisoncortez/nyt/README.md

-# The New York Times: Best Seller Booklists
+# The New York Times: Non-fiction Bestsellers

-This Ruby Gem provides a CLI to view the current Top 15 Best Sellers Book List for Non-fiction books as per the New York Times website.
+This Ruby Gem provides a CLI to view the current Bestsellers list for Non-fiction books as per the New York Times website.

 ## Installation